Mount Laguna Trails Restoration Project

 May 2018: agreement reached on scope and scale of proposed project for Mt.
 Laguna enhancements between Descanso Ranger District and SDMBA.

-October 2018: Forest Service will start the NEPA review process as we enter the Forest Service's 2019 fiscal year.
-SDMBA will most likely enter into a formal collection agreement with the Forest Service.
-This agreement will allow SDMBA to provide the funds to pay for all the USFS staff time relating to this proposal in addition to our existing volunteer agreement and commitment to assist the Forest Service in building these trails once approved.
+October 2018: Forest Service starts the NEPA review process.
+SDMBA enters into a formal collection agreement with the Forest Service.
+This agreement will allow SDMBA to provide the funds to pay for all the USFS staff time relating to this proposal in addition to our existing volunteer agreement and commitment to assist the Forest Service in implementing these projects.

 2019: USFS specialists are continuing to work on the NEPA review process.
 This government staff time is being funded by funds raised by SDMBA supporters at the Mount Laguna Trail Fest events.